4.4. Basic structure

 Site Id

-SXL revision
+SXL versions

 All supported RSMP versions